 Reduce the Amount of Dirt You Track In

 Dirt that gets tracked in with shoes tends to make its way into the air, as well as other contaminants contained within it.
-If you have a large enough mat, guests can remove most of those unwanted tag-alongs without having to consciously wipe their feet.
-Just make sure to regularly remove the build up of dirt from the mat where it belongs: outside.
+If you have a large enough mat, guests can remove most of those unwanted tag-alongs without having to consciously wipe their feet and sweep the floors.

 Many air fresheners contain unwanted pollutants that can irritate the respiratory system.
 While it may be making your home smell nice, the chemicals that produce the lovely aromas may be filling your air with unwanted contaminants.